-When: January 13 – February 4
+When: January 17 – February 9

-ICC U-19 World Cup Live TV
+ICC U19 World Cup Finals Live on Australian TV (Sydney time)

 *Shown as Sydney time (AEDT), adjust for regional differences.
 Due to licensing agreement, U19 Cricket World Cup free to air TV broadcasts are not available in Australia.